 Key Stage 3

-Emotional - Knowledge & understanding, analysis, feedback, responsibility and rules
+Head - Knowledge & understanding, analysis, feedback, responsibility and rules

-Social - Communication, leadership, respect, resilience, effort, confidence
+Heart - Communication, leadership, respect, resilience, effort, confidence

 All Key Stage 3 students receive two timetabled PE lessons each week.
 Students will cover a range of activities, including; Football, Netball, Basketball, Lacrosse, Rugby, Handball, Hockey, Gymnastics, Dance, Athletics, Cricket, Tennis, Rounders and, Ultimate Frisbee.

 The Department also offers a diverse number of extracurricular clubs designed to enhance our curriculum offer and to embed skills and knowledge developed in lessons.
 Furthermore, to extend pupils' curiosity for the subject and to enhance their experience of the wider world the PE Department offers a range of educational visits and enhancement trips.

 Key Stage 4

 Learners will have the opportunity to pursue both competitive and non-competitive (recreational) activities of their choice.
 This will allow them to improve their ability in certain activities or take up a challenge in new activities.
 Learners will gain experiences ensuring full engagement and enjoyment of physical activity, whilst promoting lifelong participation.
 We hope to encourage healthy lifestyle habits, improve fitness, interacting socially, enhancing perseverance, and self-motivation whist gaining a sense of achievement.

 Within the PE department, there are opportunities for learners to study nationally recognised Level 2 qualifications in order to further develop their knowledge of physical activity and its physical and social impact.

 Through this, learners will be able to make informed decisions about further learning opportunities and career pathways after KS4 within the field of PE.